 - confirmed, based on management’s review, that the consolidated and separate Bidcorp company financial statements were prepared on the going concern basis;

 - examined the consolidated and separate financial statements and other financial information made public, prior to their approval by the board;

 - considered accounting treatments, significant or unusual transactions and accounting judgements;

 - considered the appropriateness of accounting policies and any changes made thereto;

-- met separately with management, external audit and internal audit, and satisfied themselves that no material control weakness exists.
+- met separately with management, external audit and internal audit, and satisfied themselves that no material control weakness exists; and

-- nominated KPMG as auditors and Mr M Hassan as the independent and accredited auditor respectively to the shareholders for appointment for the financial year ended June 30 2018, of the group and company, and ensured that the appointments comply with legal and regulatory requirements for the appointment of an audit firm and auditor;
+- recommended PwC to be appointed as the Bidcorp external auditors and Mr E Gerryts as the independent and accredited auditor respectively to the shareholders for appointment for the financial year ended June 30 2019, of the group and company, and ensured that the appointments comply with legal and regulatory requirements for the appointment of an audit firm and auditor;

 - approved the external audit engagement letter, the audit plan and the budgeted audit fees payable to the external auditors;